Resumes & CVs

 Your resume is essentially an advertisement about your qualifications.
 In this case, each employer is your customer.
 Your resume (and cover letter) should emphasize how you can meet their needs vs. how the job/internship will meet your needs and desires.

-Job seekers today are expected to apply for positions in many different ways: filling out applications by hand, filling out online applications, emailing resumes, and/or applying via. an online profile or electronic portfolio - like HandshakeGCC and Linkedin.
+Job seekers today are expected to apply for positions in many different ways: filling out applications by hand, filling out online applications, emailing resumes, and/or applying via. an online profile or electronic portfolio, like Linkedin.
 Even when a resume does not have to be submitted, information included in your resume can used in any application format or platform.

 Refer to resume writing steps and resources below to draft, update, or refine your resume.